pbv/codex/doc/USER-GUIDE.md

 anyone else's).
 The administrator can view and manage all submissions (e.g. re-evaluate or generate printouts).

-Comments in Markdown pages can be written in HTML-style:
+Comments can be written in HTML-style:

 ~~~
 <!-- This is the begining of comment;
-     it can go on for multiple lines -->
+     it can go on for multiple lines
+-->
 ~~~

-Note that, unlike common Markdown readers, raw HTML markup is **not** allowed (it will be rendered as plain text).
+Note that, unlike other Markdown readers, raw HTML markup is **not** allowed (it will be rendered as plain text).

 Codex uses Pandoc's YAML extension to specify metadata for pages, (e.g. set the type of execise, the  programming languages allowed, the period for valid submissions, etc).
-Metadata blocks are delimited between `---` and
+Metadata blocks are delimited between "`---`" and "`...`":
-`...`:

     ---
     tester: doctest